 The script that trained the network was already developed at Naturalis by Rutger Vos.
 This script accepts a parameter to specify the Desired Error.
 This is the maximum error rate that will be accepted.
 If the parameter is left empty the Desired Error will be 0.0001.
 When the error drops below this threshold the training is finished.
-To find the optimal Desired Error, seven networks were trained with a Desired Error ten times less then the network before.
-So the first network had a Desired Error of 0.0001, the second network had a Desired Error of 0.00001 and so on.
+To find the optimal Desired Error, seven networks were trained with a Desired Error in tenfold increments: the first network had a Desired Error of 0.0001, the second network had a Desired Error of 0.00001 and so on.
 The expectation was that a network with a lower Desired Error would classify a new picture better.
 To semi-automate the preparation for the training some scripts were written in python and bash.
 The workflow of these scripts can be found in figure 3.
 These scripts were for training the Artificial Neural Networks (ANNs), which is only done by the administrator of the website and not by the end-users of the website.
 The administrator has access to the shared Flickr account, so the manual check (and download) of the pictures that is required for one of the scripts, would not be a problem.
-Beside networks for classifying the slipper orchid flowers, ANNs for classifying salep orchid tubers were also created.
+Besides networks for classifying the slipper orchid flowers, ANNs for classifying salep orchid tubers were also created.

 Salep orchids